lowlowd/WEALTHSIMPLE-BONUS/src/data/post/promo-code-vs-referral-code.md

   canonical: https://wealthsimplebonus.ca/blog/promo-code-vs-referral-code
 faqs:
   - question: 'Can I use both a promo code and referral code?'
-    answer: 'Generally, no. You must choose one entry method when signing up.
-The same funds cannot trigger both bonuses.'
+    answer: 'Often yes, but stacking rules vary by campaign.
+Enter the referral code first, then check if the current device promo allows combining with referral bonuses.'
   - question: 'Do promo codes expire?'
     answer: 'Yes.
 Promotional campaigns run for limited periods (typically a few weeks to a few months).
 Referral codes are always available.'
   - question: 'How long do I have to keep my money in Wealthsimple?'
-    answer: 'Referral bonuses require keeping your funds for 180 days (6 months).
-Promo codes for devices like iPhones often require 1-2 years depending on the terms.'
+    answer: 'Referral bonuses require keeping your funds for 180 days.
+Device promos often require 1-2 years, but this varies—always check the specific promo terms.'
   - question: 'Is a Wealthsimple promo code better than a referral code?'
-    answer: 'For deposits under $100K, the referral code is almost always better (guaranteed cash with just $1 minimum).
-For deposits over $100K, compare the promo device value to the referral ladder cash bonus.'
+    answer: 'For most users, the referral code is the easiest option.
+You get a guaranteed $25 cash bonus with just a $1 minimum deposit.
+Promo codes offering devices like iPhones require $100K+ deposits and 2-year commitments.'
   - question: 'What is the best Wealthsimple sign up bonus right now?'
-    answer: 'For most Canadians, the referral code offering $25-$5,000 in cash based on deposit size is the best option.
-It requires just $1 minimum and is always available.'
+    answer: 'For new users, the referral code offering a flat $25 cash bonus is the best option.
+It requires just $1 minimum and is always available.
+Once you are a member, you can earn up to $5,000 by referring others.'
   - question: 'Can I refer my spouse or partner living at the same address?'
     answer: 'Yes.
 Wealthsimple permits referrals between members of the same household as long as your spouse or partner is a new client.'
   - question: 'Can I use a referral code when opening a Corporate Account?'